Patrick Mccarthy

 This was called the City of London Polytechnic when I was there and was my first experience of a research laboratory.
 After three-years, I wrote up my research which was founded on an untenable premise and was given a Masters degree by thesis for the project on the aetiology of cholesterol gallstone disease in the vitamin C deficient guinea-pig which was carried out with a view to gaining a better understanding of this disease in man.

-What is Patrick Mccarthy's role at the current company?
+What is Patrick Mccarthy's role at their current company?

-Patrick Mccarthy's current role is Retired!!
+Patrick Mccarthy is listed as Retired!!
 Who Knew!
 You might see a post on hydrogen from me from time to time but as of November 2024, I'm now retired!
 However...never say never..

 What is Patrick Mccarthy's email address?